RokumeikanLu/RokumeikanLu.github.io/index.md

 ## About Me

 I am a Postgraduate student in Computer Science at University of Science and Technology of China (USTC), under the supervision of Prof. Guangzhong Sun.
-I received my B.S. degree in the talent program for Artificial Intelligence from the School of the Gifted Young, USTC in 2024.
+I received my B.E. degree in the talent program for Artificial Intelligence from the School of the Gifted Young, USTC in 2024.

 ## Research Interests